Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 	1. Static mapping (NAT server) - A one-to-one mapping between a private address and public address.
 Used when external users should be able to access internal users

 **Source NAT**
-1. Address Pool Mode
+1. *Address Pool Mode*
 	1. *Address Pool Mode (1)*  - One-to-one IP address translation without port translation
 	- If the pool is running out of IPs, any subsequent private IPs trying to communicate with the external network will not be translated and hence cannot access the network
-	2. *Address Pool Mode (2)* - Many-to-one with port translation.
+	2. *Address Pool Mode (2)* - Many-to-one address translation with port translation.
 Different private addresses are mapped to the same public address but with different port numbers
+2. *Easy IP* - Uses the public IP of the outbound interface of the firewall.
+Involves port translation `Difference b/n Address Pool Mode and Easy IP is that the public IP addresses in the pool are static IP addresses granted to the hosting provider.
+All addresses in Easy IP are translated into a single IP, which can be dynamic`